 - MongoDB with Mongoose

 This website originally started off as an experiment—a simple prototype I was writing with AngularJS because I wanted to get better acquainted with the framework.
-But as I kept on adding more parts to it, it eventually evolved into ericnishio.com v2.0, with a fitting .io suffix.
+But as I kept on adding more parts to it, it eventually evolved into ericnishio.com v2.0, with a fitting .io TLD.

 I had originally built the website with Drupal, but since Drupal sites tend to be slow unless you have effective caching mechanisms in place, I thought switching platforms would be a nice change, and I’d get to learn something new.

 So I stuck with the Angular prototype I had written, and took Express to construct a RESTful API for communicating with the client-side app.

 It took me a bit over a month (part-time) to complete the application base.
 So in mid-May, 2014, I decided to set up a fresh VPS on DigitalOcean and deploy the site.
 I wasn’t expecting such a smooth first-time deployment experience, but things turned out surprisingly well.
 Running the API server on top of a minimal nginx configuration worked like a charm.

 I didn’t have an admin account for writing content with so I also wrote a Node command-line tool for creating, listing, and deleting user accounts.
 For token-based authentication I decided to use JSON Web Token.
 To expose the asynchronously loaded content to search engine crawlers, I deployed a Node-powered Prerender server for rendering static web pages in the background.

 I carved out the cosmetic appearance of the website with Twitter Bootstrap.
 I wanted to create a minimal look so my design work chiefly consisted of choosing a clean font and giving the elements ample whitespace around them.
 I also decided not to support image attachments so the syntax-highlighted code blocks are the only visual sugar added to the otherwise plain text blog posts.